 provided $\Wa$ is path connected.
 Within $\Wa$, the absolute phase is a smooth function, provided $\Gamma^{\mathrm{a}}$ varies smoothly with $\wb_2$ and $\gamma(\wb_2)$ is a smooth function.

-In Fig. \ref{fig:walkthrough}, the absolute phase singularities $A$ are located on a ray that extends from the phase singularity at the origin.
-For any $\wb \in A$, the absolute paths, namely the straight line paths from $\xb_1$, intersect the phase singularity at the origin.
+In Fig. \ref{fig:walkthrough}e, the absolute phase singularities $A$ lie on a ray extending from the phase singularity away from $\wb1$.
+For any $\wb \in A$, the absolute paths, namely the straight line paths from $\wb_1$, intersect the phase singularity.
 Across this phase singularity, the absolute phase jumps by $2 \pi$.
 This absolute phase singularity is thus similar to a branch cut of the complex logarithm.